Welcome to Sycamore Class!

 Welcome to Blossom Class!

-We have 24 children in our class this year and our teachers are Mrs. Livesey and Mrs Rodriguez.
-Mrs Livesey teaches us Monday to Thursday and Mrs. Rodriguez teaches us on a Friday.
-Our Teaching Assistants are Mrs Rowan, Mrs Carroll, Mrs Brockbank, Mrs Little and Mrs Wolton.
+We have 24 children in our class this year and our teachers are Mrs. Livesey and Mrs Kaced.
+Mrs Livesey teaches us Monday to Thursday and Mrs. Kaced teaches us on a Friday.
+Our Teaching Assistants are Mrs Rowan, Mrs Carroll, Mrs Brockbank and Mrs Little.

 Mrs A. Rowan